aliakhlaghiii/Gene_expression/README.md

 Make a class in order to do some statistical operations.
 I made an object(gene_data) of GeneExpressionData class as a parameter of statisticalAnalysis class.
 - AnalysisReport.py:
-Displays and outputs analysis results in suitable format.
+Displays and outputs analysis results in a suitable format.
 - main.py:
 Main script to run the program
 - README.md: